A constant upper luminosity limit of cool supergiant stars down to the extremely low metallicity of I Zw 18: Discussion

 \subsubsection{Implications for stellar evolution}

-\paragraph{Metallicity-independent mass loss.} When \cite{Humphreys79} noticed that cool and warm SGs in the LMC and MW had a similar upper luminosity limit, they attributed this to metallicity-independent mass loss.
-They proposed that late-phase mass loss by luminous blue variable (LBV) stars is at work.
+\paragraph{Late-phase metallicity-independent mass loss.} When \cite{Humphreys79} noticed that cool and warm SGs in the LMC and MW had a similar upper luminosity limit, they attributed this to mass loss.
+Specifically, they proposed that late-phase metallicity-independent mass loss from luminous blue variable (LBV) stars is at work.
 This has been supported by \cite{Davies18}, who investigated cool SGs in the SMC and LMC.
-RSG mass loss could play a similar role \citep[][]{Yang23, Zapartas25, Antoniadis25}.
-Metallicity-independent mass loss seems to be a straightforward explanation for our results in I\,Zw\,18, where we find that the upper luminosity limit for cool SGs is not different than anywhere else.
-Unfortunately, mass loss rates of evolved stars are hard to pin down \citep{Smith14}, making it difficult to securely confirm or reject this hypothesis.
+Red supergiant mass loss could play a similar role \citep[][]{Yang23, Zapartas25, Antoniadis25}.
+Metallicity-independent mass loss appears a straightforward explanation for our results in I\,Zw\,18, where we find that the upper luminosity limit for cool SGs is no different than anywhere else.
+Unfortunately, mass-loss rates of evolved stars are difficult to constrain \citep{Smith14}, making it challenging to securely confirm or reject this hypothesis.

-Some mechanisms have been proposed for metallicity-independent mass loss \citep[e.g.,][]{Kee21, Cheng24}.
-In this light, it is interesting to mention that the presence of LBV stars has been inferred for very low-metallicity galaxies, even around the metallicity of I\,Zw\,18 \citep{Izotov09, Pustilnik08, Pustilnik25}.
+Several studies advocate a (near-)independence of these mass-loss rates on metallicity by mechanisms related to, for example, helium opacity peaks, pulsations, or turbulence in extended stellar atmospheres \citep[e.g.,][]{Goldman17, Jiang21, Davidson20, Kee21, Cheng24, vanLoon25, Pauli26}.
+In this context, it is interesting to mention that the presence of LBV stars has been inferred in very low-metallicity galaxies, even at metallicities comparable to that of I\,Zw\,18 \citep{Izotov09, Pustilnik08, Pustilnik25}.